mozkeeler/rvlvvr-client/README.md

 Change the `me` field in local.json to your username on keybase (not email).

-If you want to always trust the public keys you are writing to, then change `alwaysTrust` to true.
+If you are unsure about always trusting the public keys from Keybase's API, then change `alwaysTrust` to false.
+This means you will have to individually set the trust level for each key.

     npm start